-Alistair began his musical career as a chorister in London and began playing the piano at the age of eight.
-He studied music at the University of Oxford and, during this time, was Organ Scholar at Hertford College, Assistant Organist of the University Church, and Conductor of the Oxford Chamber Choir.
+Alistair began his musical career as a boy chorister at his local church in London and began playing the piano at the age of eight.
+He studied music at the University of Oxford and, during this time, was Organ Scholar at Hertford College, Assistant Organist of the University Church, and Conductor of The Oxford Chamber Choir.

-After graduating, he crossed the Atlantic to become Organ Scholar at Christ Church, Greenwich, Connecticut while continuing his studies with Gerre Hancock at St. Thomas Church, Fifth Avenue, New York City.
+After graduating, Alistair crossed the Atlantic to serve as Organ Scholar of Christ Church, Greenwich, Connecticut while continuing his studies with Gerre Hancock at St. Thomas Church, Fifth Avenue.
 Alistair was then appointed Assistant Director of Music at Christ Church Cathedral, Indianapolis.
-During his five years there, he played for weekly broadcasts, accompanied five European choir tours, and featured on the choir’s acclaimed CD, ‘My Spirit Rejoices’ on the Gothic label.
+During his five year tenure, he played for weekly broadcasts, accompanied five European choir tours, and featured on the choir’s acclaimed CD, ‘My Spirit Rejoices’ on the Gothic label.

-From 2004 to 2011, Alistair was Assistant Director of Music of Coventry Cathedral in England where he was involved with chorister training and choir direction as well as playing for a number of high profile services, concerts, broadcasts, and tours.
+From 2004 to 2011, Alistair was Associate Director of Music and subsequently Director of Music of Coventry Cathedral in England.
+During this time, he directed the cathedral's five choirs, trained the boy and girl choristers, and played for a number of high profile services, concerts, broadcasts, and international tours.
 He is featured on several CDs including ‘Choral Music from Coventry Cathedral’ on the Herald label and ‘The best Christmas carols album in the world… ever!’ on the Kingsway label.
-Alistair was also Assistant Conductor of the cathedral’s choral society, the Saint Michael’s Singers and in 2010 helped to prepare Britten’s War Requiem for a performance marking the 70th anniversary of the bombing of the cathedral.
+Alistair was also Associate Conductor of the cathedral’s choral society, The Coventry Cathedral Chorus and in 2010 helped to prepare Britten’s War Requiem for a performance marking the 70th anniversary of the bombing of the cathedral.